innocenzi/laravel-vite/docs/guide/introduction.md

 Laravel Vite is a project that aims to integrate [Vite](https://vitejs.dev) as much as possible with [Laravel](https://laravel.com).
 It consists of three parts:

-- A PHP package, which provides support for parsing Vite's [manifest](https://vitejs.dev/guide/backend-integration.html#backend-integration), [Blade directives](/guide/blade-directives), and [helper functions](/guide/helper-functions).
+- A PHP package, which provides support for parsing Vite's [manifest](https://vitejs.dev/guide/backend-integration.html#backend-integration), [Blade directives](/guide/usage#directives), and [helper functions](/guide/usage#directives).
-- A Node package, which leverage Laravel's configuration to integrate with Vite's, and provides Blade file hot module replacement support.
+- A Node package, which leverages Laravel's configuration to integrate with Vite's, and provides Blade file hot module replacement support.
 - A [Preset](https://usepreset.dev), which makes it easy to install Vite in a fresh Laravel project, with a single command.

 ## Traditional approach